Apprenticeship levels explained

 Apprenticeship levels are based on their education level.
 Typically, intermediate Apprenticeships start at Level 2, which is equivalent to GCSE grades A*-C. Then there are Advanced Level 3 Apprenticeships which are equal to passing 2 A Levels.
 Levels 4, 5, 6, and 7 are all considered Higher Apprenticeship and are equivalent to completing a foundation degree, bachelor’s degree, and master’s degree

-Apprenticeship levels explained:
+Apprenticeship levels explained: which is right for you?

 Capture